cosmos/ibc-go/docs/DOCS_README.md

 ## Docs Build Workflow

-The documentation for the Cosmos SDK is hosted at https://ibc.cosmos.network/
+The documentation for IBC-Go is hosted at https://ibc.cosmos.network.

 built from the files in this (`/docs`) directory for [main](https://github.com/cosmos/ibc-go/tree/main/docs).